stfc/PSyclone/doc/user_guide/dynamo0p3.rst

-Note also that a ``GH_FIELD`` argument that has ``GH_WRITE`` or ``GH_READWRITE`` as its access pattern must typically (see below) be on a horizontally- discontinuous function space (see :ref:`lfric-function-space` for the list of discontinuous function spaces).
-Parallelisation of the loop over the horizontal domain for a kernel that updates such a field will not require colouring for either of the above cases (since there are no shared entities).
+Note also that a ``GH_FIELD`` argument that has ``GH_WRITE`` or ``GH_READWRITE`` as its access pattern must typically (see below) be on a horizontally-discontinuous function space (see :ref:`lfric-function-space` for the list of discontinuous function spaces).
+Parallelisation of the loop over the horizontal domain for a Kernel that updates such a field will not require colouring for either of the above cases (since there are no shared entities).

-There is however an exception to this - certain kernels may write to shared entities but each kernel iteration is guaranteed to write the *same value* to a given shared DoF.
-In this case, provided that the first access to any such shared DoF is a write, the loop containing such a kernel may be parallelised without colouring.
+There is however an exception to this - certain Kernels may write to shared entities but each Kernel iteration is guaranteed to write the *same value* to a given shared DoF.
+In this case, provided that the first access to any such shared DoF is a write, the loop containing such a Kernel may be parallelised without colouring.
 Therefore, ``GH_WRITE`` access is permitted for ``GH_FIELD`` arguments on continuous function spaces.
-Obviously care must be taken to ensure that the kernel implementation satisfies the constraints just described as PSyclone cannot currently check this.
+Obviously, care must be taken to ensure that the Kernel implementation satisfies the constraints just described as PSyclone cannot currently check this.

 If a field is described as being on ``ANY_SPACE_*``, there is currently no